aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/find-and-replace/_index.md

 You can use one of the [Replace](https://apireference.aspose.com/net/words/aspose.words/range/methods/replace/index) methods to find or replace a particular string and return the number of replacements that were made.
 In this case, you can specify a string to be replaced, a string that will replace all its occurrences, whether the replacement is case-sensitive, and whether only stand-alone words will be affected.

-The following code example shows how to find the string “_CustomerName_” and replace it with the string “James Bond”:
+The following code example shows how to find the string “_CustomerName_” and replace it with the string *“James Bond”*:

 {{< highlight csharp >}}
 // Load a Word Docx document by creating an instance of the Document class.